Padborg station

 Padborg station is a railway station in the Danish town of Padborg in the southern part of Jutland.
 The station is located on the Fredericia–Flensburg railway line and is the last Danish train station before the border with Germany which lies immediately south of the station.
 To the west, Tønder in Denmark on the route to Niebull is a further border station.

 History

 The station opened in 1864 and was located in the Prussian province of Schleswig-Holstein until 1920.
 It became a border station as a consequence of the 1920 Schleswig plebiscites which determined the current border between Denmark and Germany through the former Duchy of Schleswig.

 Pre-Schengen, Padborg was where there was a large-scale checking of travelers passports, visas and / or other identity documents but this has disappeared after 2001 when Denmark became an active part of the Schengen Area.
 Temporarily since 2015, passports control is reintroduced.
 During COVID-19 pandemic, fairly much checks of border crossing certificates and vaccination documentation took place, although with more limited number of passengers.

-Passenger traffic has especially gained momentum after Eurocity and CityNightLine lines was created and developed.
+Passenger traffic has especially gained momentum after EuroCity and EuroNight lines was created and developed.
 2019–2028 the Vogelfluglinie is closed for rail traffic, so all trains between Copenhagen and Hamburg goes through Padborg.